johnofleek/PiloT/scripts_pilotControl/controlUsing_gpiod.md

 Advantage in a real implementation is that it should work ok with othr GPIO drivers

 ## gpiozero
-Built into OS
+[gpiozero](https://github.com/RPi-Distro/raspi-gpio) is built into OS

 Python library works the same as gpiod does.
 When the Python script ends the GPIO is returned to initial state

 ## raspi-gpio
-Accesses chip GPIO directlt a bit like wiringpi
+[raspi-gpio](https://github.com/RPi-Distro/raspi-gpio) is built into OS Accesses chip GPIO directly
+Output states are retained
 Works ok for this demo
 It is a bit of a hack for production use